deansher/codrag/cora-spec.md

 2. **Referential Expansion**: If chunk A references chunk B, then B gets a “link-based” boost.
 3. **Personalized PageRank**: The final set of chunks is determined by combining embedding scores + reference-based boosts.

-In other words, a chunk that is frequently referenced by your top results is more likely to be included, especially when you set a high “referenceFollow” parameter in future expansions.
+In other words, a chunk that is frequently referenced by your top results is more likely to be included.

 ---